AnthonyTechnologies/python-styleguide/documentation.md

 ### 4.1 reStructuredText vs. Markdown

 - The canonical format is reStructuredText (.rst).
 The docs use index.rst and standard Sphinx/ReST directives.
 - Although the docs sessions install myst-parser, it is not currently enabled in conf.py.
-If enabling Markdown is desired in the future, add "myst_parser" to extensions and follow MySTâ€™s syntax rules.
+If enabling Markdown is desired in the future, add "myst_parser" to extensions and follow MyST’s syntax rules.
 Until then, prefer .rst.

 ### 4.2 API Docs via Autodoc + Autosummary